metcalfc/metcalfc/README.md

 ### Hi there 👋

-My name is Chad Metcalf. 👨‍💻 I am an architect at [Docker](https://github.com/docker).
+My name is Chad Metcalf. 👨‍💻 I am an currently in between gigs.

 💬 Ask me about: